Learn About the Amazing Effects of Horsetail

 Horsetail is a medicinal plant with many health benefits.
-You can take it whenever we need it to treat a condition, or as a supplement to provide our body with a large amount of minerals.
+You can take it whenever you need to treat a condition, or as a supplement to provide our body with a large number of minerals.

 Learn about the great effects of horsetail in this article.

 Horsetail (Equisetum arvense) gets its name from its characteristic appearance.
 You can find this plant near places with water since it needs a lot of humidity.

 It’s common in many areas of Europe.
 You can find and collect it easily.

 The stem of the horsetail plant is a very common medicinal remedy to treat multiple disorders.
 It stands out for its content in vitamin C, silicon, potassium, magnesium, saponosides,flavonoids and tannins, among other nutrients.

 However, its main use is as a diuretic.
 Other remedies or medications with the same purpose often carry the risk of making us lose too many minerals through urine.
 However, horsetail balances this loss by providing many of them at the same time.